So, you want to learn how to play ukulele, but you’re not sure what uke to buy.

 Borrow a Friend’s Ukulele

-If you are just starting to learn ukulele, you might want to consider finding a friend, family member, or coworker who has a ukulele that you can borrow.
+If you’re just starting to learn ukulele, consider finding a friend, family member or coworker who has a ukulele that you can borrow.

 If you find out you hate it (which I highly doubt), then you’ve not spent a bunch of money, and you can continue about your life.